-Option 1 Modified will require less construction water due to the reduced grading both onsite and offsite as set forth above, but will not otherwise result in any change in the utility and service system analysis in the FEIR.
-Because the number of lots and location of utility servicing lines remains the same, no substantial changes or new information will occur with Option 1 Modified per CEQA Guidelines Section 15162 and, therefore, the FEIR remains adequate in the analysis for Utilities and Service Systems.
+Option 1 Modified will require less construction water due to the reduced grading both onsite onsite and offsite off-site as set forth above, but will not otherwise result in any change in the utility and service system analysis in the FEIRREIR.
+Because the number of lots and location of utility servicing lines remains the same, no substantial changes or new information will occur with Option 1 Modified per CEQA Guidelines Section 15162 §15162 and, therefore, the DEIRFEIR remains adequate in the analysis for Utilities and Service Systems.